keymon/springerpe.github.io/_posts/2014-10-15-how-not-to-get-bitten-by-poodle.md

 7. Close Chrome
 8. Double-click on the new Chrome launcher you just made

-You should now not be able to see "Warning!
-If you see this box, your browser supports SSLv3!" when you go to (https://poodle.io/)[poodle.io]
+You should now **not** be able to see "Warning!
+If you see this box, your browser supports SSLv3!" when you go to [poodle.io](https://poodle.io/).